kiransingh99/OBS-tally/README.md

 Then you can use OBS as normal.

 ## Roadmap
-* Allow defining of callbacks for when stream, recording, and both are active
-* Remove debug statements
+* Design hardware unit and add notes to README

 ## Support
 Get in contact if you have any problems with setting this up!
 I'm not actively